Impulse Buying and Personality

-According to a recent research by Thompson and Prendergast (2015), our personality traits affect our purchase behaviour, especially in terms of impulse buying.
+According to Thompson and Prendergast (2015), our personality traits affect our purchase behaviour, especially in terms of impulse buying.

 Through their research on 842 volunteers, they found that 3 of the 5 traits in the five factor model of personality affect our inclination to purchase items on impulse.

 But before we delve into how our personality traits affect our purchase behaviours, let us understand how impulse buying comes about.

 Firstly, impulse buying comes about when we sacrifice long term goals (such as saving money) for short term reasoning (“look at the money I can save if I buy this now”)

 Secondly, impulse buying comes about when we stop thinking about the consequences of the purchase decision (credit purchases are easier than cash purchases… kind of hurts to pay cash, but that action helps us to monitor our spending)

 Thirdly, impulse buying comes about when we don’t have enough mental energy to resist (such as when we are down in the dumps, feeling unhappy)

 So, when the above clarified, how does our PEAKS affect them?

 After controlling for effects of gender and age, the researchers found that: